 You may even look back at the person you once loved and wonder why you were so upset by the breakup after all.

-Until you move toward a place of forgetting him and being happy, you can recognize that this pain is temporary and will get better gradually.
+Until you move toward a place of forgetting someone and being happy, you can recognize that this pain is temporary and will get better gradually.

 The answer to how to forget someone you love is not easy, especially if you were together for a long time and imagined spending your life with them.
 Perhaps you had planned a future with this person, and the loss of the relationship not only comes as a shock but also requires you to recreate the plan you had in mind for your life.

-It is natural to experience some grief, sadness, and strong emotions when this happens, but there are ways to forget him and be happy.
+It is natural to experience some grief, sadness, and strong emotions when this happens, but there are ways to forget someone and be happy.

 Some of the strategies of how to forget someone may come naturally, whereas others may take more work.
 In addition, what works for one person may not work for you.
 You may also find that some strategies here are helpful, whereas others are not.